Helpful Guide to Tabacon Hot Springs Day Pass in Costa Rica

 We were in the dark about many questions when we booked our day passes and investigated to find the answer, so you don't have to do anything but read the contents of this post!

 What information do you absolutely need to know, and what can be left to surprise?
-We’re explaining all about Tabacon Hot Springs day passes, including info about meals, the spa, what to bring, and info about nearby hotels.
+We're explaining all about Tabacon Hot Springs day passes, including info about meals, the spa, what to bring, and info about nearby hotels.
 Lastly, we answer common Tabacon Hot Springs FAQs.

 Disclosure: There are affiliate links in this post, which means we may earn a small commission if you click the link and proceed with a purchase, at no cost to you.
 We truly only recommend hotels, products, and services we personally use.
 As Amazon Associates, we earn from qualifying purchases.